iedenis/checktav/README.md

  - Detecting a number from image
  - Number that was sent directly to this bot by message

+The database updates daily from the [Licensing Office](https://data.gov.il/dataset/rechev-tag-nachim) website

 ## Examples

 | 1 | 2 | 3 |